The Companies Act, 2017 Will Make Doing Business In Pakistan Easier (Part-1/3)

 - The Board has been empowered to take decisions for takeover or acquisition of a controlling or substantial stake in another company.

-- A listed company shall not be entitled to sell or otherwise dispose of the undertaking, which results in or may lead to closure of business operation or winding up of the company, without there being a viable alternate business plan duly authenticated by the Board.
+- A listed company shall not be entitled to sell or otherwise dispose of the undertaking, which results in or may lead to closure of business operation or winding up of the company, without there being a viable alternative business plan duly authenticated by the Board.

 - A new section on related party transactions has been inserted setting out mechanism for all related party transactions.
 The definition of related party has been extended to include a public company in which a director or manager is a director or holds along with his relatives, any shares of its paid up share capital.
 The definition of relatives has also been extended to include spouse, siblings and lineal ascendants and descendants.
 The definition of related parties is at variance with definition in IAS 24 – Related Party Disclosures which is more principle based.